Cloud computing & data sovereignty for dummies: What’s the cloud? | Blog

 That’s pretty much how all cloud computing operates: you get a service (in our example, webmail) through the internet with minimal need for additional software to be installed on your computer.

 In other words, cloud computing is a service delivery model where you receive services such as webmail, data storage (think Google Drive or Dropbox), or software without having to care about the infrastructure.
-For example, you don’t have to worry about buying the servers, finding space in a data center, etc.
+For example, you don’t have to worry about buying the servers, finding space in a data center, etc. Modern cloud service models, such as serverless computing, even allow users to run applications without managing servers or infrastructure.

 If the concept is still unclear, think about electricity.
 You can get power by owning a power unit and buying the fuel to run it (and that, in our metaphor, would qualify as an “on-premise” solution).
 Or you can get the same service (electricity) delivered to you on-demand through the electrical grid without worrying about building and maintaining infrastructures.
+Organizations often undergo complex cloud migration processes to move their data and applications from on-premises systems to the cloud.

 But – and we stress this because it critically impacts data sovereignty – this infrastructure exists.
 Despite its name, the cloud is not cloud-like at all.
 It’s not immaterial.
 Behind the internet, there’s always a physical infrastructure, and that’s where your data ends up.
+The importance of cloud security cannot be overstated when it comes to protecting data stored in these infrastructures.

 Ps.
 This is also a good place to mention that “cloud” is not synonymous with “internet.”
 As we’ve just seen, cloud computing is a service delivery model.
 The internet is the medium through which the delivery happens.